sejoonoh/P-Tucker/README.md

 		ex) result/FACTOR1, result/CORETENSOR

-**We note that input tensors must follow base-1 indexing and outputs are based on base-0 indexing.**
+**We note that input tensors must follow base-1 indexing and tab- or space-separated format, and output tensors are based on base-0 indexing.**

 Demo
 ---------------